Masters Study in Iceland – A Guide for 2026 | FindAMasters.com

 You’ll usually need a Bachelors degree in a relevant subject to enroll on an Icelandic Masters programme.
 Depending on the language of instruction, you may need to supply proof of your proficiency in Icelandic or English.

-Applications must be made directly to the university, so deadlines and processing periods differ.
-Generally, application deadlines are between March and June each year, but are sometimes as early as February for international students.
+Applications must be made directly to the university between March and June each year, but are sometimes as early as February for international students.

-In research-oriented programmes, students must reach an agreement with a supervisor on a research project for their Masters thesis, and then file a joint application with that supervisor for a specific research project.
-The project must then be accepted by a review committee for the student to be allowed to enter the programme.
+For research programmes, students must reach an agreement with a supervisor on a research project for their Masters thesis, and then file a joint application with that supervisor for a specific research project.

 As mentioned above, proof of proficiency is usually asked for when you are applying for a programme of study in a second language.
 Other documents may include: